microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Configuration file format

 The configuration is specified in JSON format.
 It has three high-level sections.
-One of these sections, namely _version_ which specify the configuration file's version for anonymizer.
+One of these sections, namely _version_ specify the configuration file's version for anonymizer.
 The second section named _fhirPathRules_ is meant to specify de-identification methods for data elements.
 The third section named _parameters_ affects global behavior. _fhirPathRules_ are executed in the order of appearance in the configuration file.

 Here is a sample configuration for R4: